Updated: Jan 31

 2 - these are insecurities, and not FACTS,

-3 - the beliefs that you bump up against are powerfully telling - and understand these beliefs are holding you back from far more in life than just taking your first pole class.
+3 - the beliefs that you bump up against are powerfully telling. - Understand that these beliefs are also holding you back far more in life than just taking your first pole class.

 ~ DON'T LET THESE BELIEFS GET THE BETTER OF YOU. ~

 Find a reputable studio or instructor, and attend their intro or beginning classes.
-They will start you in the beginning.
+They will start you at the very the beginning.
+Anyone reputable will tell you that a strong foundation of understanding, alignment and technique will take you further than sheer strength will.
 Know that there is no pressure to advance or progress at any specific rate - you’ll start at the basics and build from there, at your own pace.

 Progress will manifest as many things.
 Be open to being surprised.